matthewpersico/personal/README-direct.md

 ### Sync

-* Move to the non-live GHE repo to sync things up.
+* Move to the non-live GH repo to sync things up.
 * Execute

 ```
-git branch --sync machine-branch
+git branch sync
 ```

-The command will refresh local and remote branches and then propagate the changes on the specified branch to all the others.
+The command will refresh local and remote branches and do its best to then propagate the changes on the branch with the lastest changes to all the others.

 ## Getting main changes to all other branches